The Perfect Escape...To A Vegan Diet

 3 garlic cloves (crushed) - or garlic granules worked too!

 400g tofu - go for the firmest you can get and cut into cubes!

 Then pick out some veg to suit your tastes.
 We choose:

 1 - Stir the sweet chilli sauce, soy sauce, sesame oil and garlic into a mixing bowl.

-2 - Press your tofu and cut into cubes.
+2 - Press your tofu (how?
+See the top tip below) and then cut into cubes.
 Then add to the mix and marinate for about half an hour.
 Pour yourself a glass of wine!

 3 - While the tofu is marinating, prepare kebab-sized chunks of peppers, onion and mushroom (and whatever vegetables you have chosen - courgette was a particular success).

 4 - Slide your tofu cubes and veg onto skewers.
 (TOP TIP: We used metal skewers but if you're using wooden ones, soak them in water first as it makes them less likely to catch fire!)

 5 - Grill your skewers on your Arctic Cabin barbecue for no more than 10 minutes (turn regularly and brush with the leftover marinade).